abdoitman/Suspicious-Scores-Analysis/README.md

   <p align=center> The highest (inverse) correlation so far which suggests that the bonus marks were added to the students based on their difference between year work score and midterm score.

 ## [Conclusion](#conclusion)

+  * The distribution of year work scores before adding the bonus highly suggests that midterm scores were *scaled down* and other marks were factored in during the evaluation of final year work score.
   * Most of the students who got high scores on the midterm also got a year work score less than their midterm score.
   * Female students have *slightly better* scores than male students.
   * Adding bonus marks increased the *average year work score* by **5 marks (12.5%).**